 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine, ask your pharmacist.

-> - Manufacturer's PIL, Tarivid® 200 mg and 400 mg Tablets; Sanofi, The electronic Medicines Compendium.
-Dated November 2013.
+Manufacturer's PIL, Ofloxacin 200 mg and 400 mg Tablets; Mylan Products Ltd, The electronic Medicines Compendium.
+Dated March 2016.